We are hearing of flights being cancelled for later in the year. We recommend you contact your travel agent or airline.

 Currently Uruguay’s borders are closed due to COVID 19.
 This policy is an important part of Uruguay’s exemplary coronavirus situation.
 Therefore, only Uruguayan citizens and residents are allowed in, with some exceptions.

 Important status update: If you are planning to travel for tourism you must read this update

-Information on flights to Uruguay and from the country here:
+Information on flights to Uruguay and from the country here as of October 2020:

 There are direct flights to Uruguay from Madrid (Spain).
 Connections are possible through Argentina and Brazil.